-ASC3 Percentage of ASC service users receiving long term support who have received at least one review
+ASC 3 Percentage of ASC service users receiving long term support who have received at least one review

-As of Q1 2023/24, 15% of the service users who have been receiving services since the beginning of the year have received a support plan review.
+As of Q3 2023/24, 37% of the service users who have been receiving services since the beginning of the year have received a support plan review.
 This is a cumulative measure with targets set for each quarter with the aim of reviewing 52% of the eligible population by the year end.
-Performance is better than this point last year and has exceeded the target of 13%.
-It is important to note that this only reflects the 300 reviews on long-term service users with us for 12 months+.
+Performance is better than this point last year (34%) and is withing 5% of the target this quarter (39%).
+It is important to note that this only reflects the 1,000 reviews on long-term service users with us for 12 months+.
 The team also completes reviews on service users who have received care for less than 12 months.
-When we look at all review activity, teams have completed 600 care act reviews including both annual and 6-week reviews.
+When we look at all review activity, teams have completed 1,700 care act reviews including both annual and 6-week reviews.